I’ve consulted full-time for 20 years, working alongside clients in technology, finance, healthcare, the social sector, and government.

 - A typical project involves sequencing activities into a structure that helps you meet your objective, with room for learning along the way.

-I then spent about 9 years as an independent technical consultant with emphasis on applying UX methods to increase the value of working software—my ‘changesets for dollars’ era.
+During grad school, I started doing project-based work, and I haven’t looked back.
+I spent 10 years as an independent technical consultant with emphasis on applying UX methods to increase the value of working software—my ‘changesets for dollars’ era.
 Eventually I got tired of laboring on projects that didn’t consistently make a dent in my clients’ organizations.
-Certainly you’ve had software foisted upon you that made things worse or slower.
-Let me tell you, it’s no fun being on the other end of that exchange either.
+Software is only sometimes the answer.

-This interest in outcomes led me to figure out how to apply lean and continuous improvement methods in larger organizations.
+This interest in outcomes led me to learn about applying lean and continuous improvement methods in a variety of larger organizations.
 For the next 5 years, I worked alongside clients in the public and nonprofit sectors, using and mutating continuous improvement methods to directly benefit the public.
-Finally, over the most recent 5 years, I’ve practiced additional skills, including approaches to organizational development and linking strategy to measurement.
+Finally, over the most recent 5 years, I’ve practiced additional skills, including approaches to organizational development, change management, and ways to link strategy to measurement.

 What I enjoy most about the work is helping people uncover mutually beneficial—often surprising—solutions to big problems.
-These solutions sometimes originate from lower status employees; I celebrate when their insights are heard, acknowledged, and realized.
+These solutions often originate from employees with lower status; I celebrate when their insights are heard, acknowledged, and realized.
 I look for ways of communicating and planning that take the usual bullshit, turn it upside down, and use it as fertile soil to grow something new.

 Training & certification

-Of many training and certification programs I’ve completed over the years, here are three I’ve found most beneficial.
+Here are the three training or certification programs I’ve found most beneficial.
 I broadly recommend to these to clients and colleagues alike:

 - Technology of Participation (ToP) Facilitation Methods from the Institute of Cultural Affairs (ICA)